Nuclear Disarmament, WMD Non-proliferation and Export Control

 The withdrawal of nuclear weapons from the territory of Belarus was completed in November 1996.

 Belarus views that obligation of the nuclear weapon states under NPT Article VI to pursue negotiations on effective measures relating to nuclear disarmament constitutes main strategic goal of the Treaty.
 We support reasonable and phased approach to nuclear disarmament.
-Belarus welcomed the signature by Russia and USA of the New Strategic Arms Reduction Treaty (New START) in 2010 as a next step on the path to nuclear arms reduction and stands for its extension in February 2021.
+Belarus welcomed the signing by Russia and the United States in 2010 of a new Treaty on Measures for the Further Reduction and Limitation of Strategic Offensive Arms (START-3) and its' 5-year extension in February 2021, as a next step on the path to nuclear arms reduction.

 Having been a full-fledged party to the Intermediate-Range Nuclear Forces Treaty (INF) since 1992, our country withdrew 584 intermediate-range and shorter-range missiles with a subsequent liquidation on the firing grounds of the former USSR.